dmytro-feshchenko/java-patterns-learn/README.md

 extends java.io.FilterInputStream to create custom decorator which can be used with java.io.* classes.

-## 4. Simple Factory and Factory Method
+## 4. Simple Factory, Factory Method, Abstract Factory
 Description:

 Simple Factory used for encapsulation some mutable part of code designed